pbredenberg/lemppress/README.md

 * php5-mysql

 ### Assumptions (for now)
-* Nginx is here: /etc/nginx
+* Nginx is located here: /etc/nginx
 * You are cool with your server root(s) being here: /var/www/YOURSITE(S)/htdocs

 ## Installation